gbdev/pandocs/src/Timer_Obscure_Behaviour.md

 - When writing to TAC, if the previously selected multiplexer input was 1 and the new input is 0, TIMA will increase too.
 This doesnt happen when the timer is disabled, but it also happens when disabling the timer (the same effect as writing to DIV).
-The following code explains the behaviour in DMG and MGB.
+The following code explains the behavior in DMG and MGB.

 ```
-    clocks_array[4] = {1024, 16, 64, 256}
+    clocks_array[4] = {256, 4, 16, 64}

     old_clocks = clocks_array[old_TAC&3]
     new_clocks = clocks_array[new_TAC&3]